gywns6287/beef_segmentation/README.md

 ```
 python main.py --img img --out example
 ```
 All of beef images you want to segment must be in the img forder.
-You can make the predicted mask by running the above command.
+You can make the predicted mask in the out forder by running the above command.

 ## Model output